 Both the outer and inner surfaces of the heart are low friction and elastic, perfectly suited to withstand the high mechanical load on an active heart.

 The pericardium is the connective tissue surrounding the heart.
 It has two components:

 - Pericardium serosum (serous epicardial membrane = visceral lobe and parietal lobe)

 - Pericardium fibrosum

 The richly vascularised tela subpericardialis is situated between these layers.

 The pericardium serosum is the serous membrane surrounding the heart.
-Like all serous membranes, it has two serous lobes:
+Similar to all serous membranes, it carries two serous lobes:

-Both lobes merge at a reflecting fold to form the cavitas pericardica, or pericardial cavity.
-This capillary-rich space is filled with a few milliliters of serous fluid, an ultrafiltrate from the blood.
-It allows low-friction sliding movements of the organs.
+Both lobes merge at a reflecting fold to form the cavitas pericardiaca, or pericardial cavity.
+This capillary-rich space is filled with a few milliliters of serous fluid, an ultrafiltrate derived from the blood, which facilitates low-friction sliding movements of the organs.